genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/01_rest-endpoints/07_testing.md

 The REST Endpoints created by the Genesis low-code platform reflect your application's business logic.
 These endpoints can be be configured through the [Genesis Router](/server-modules/configuring-runtime/genesis-router/).

-For information of how to test this business logic, please read the appropriate Testing section from the selection below:
+For information on how to test this business logic, see one of the following:
 * [Data Servers](/server-modules/data-server/testing/)
 * [Request Servers](/server-modules/request-server/testing/)
 * [Event Handlers](/server-modules/event-handler/testing/)